 To control BandHelper without taking your hands off your instrument, consider these options.
-For each switch or button, you can control one BandHelper function:
+You can map the remote control buttons to over 100 BandHelper functions.

-The latest foot switch from IK Multimedia is simple, rugged and features two illuminated buttons.
-It uses Bluetooth LE and sends up/down arrow messages in its default mode, so it works with BandHelper out of the box.
-Note: this product requires a device that supports Bluetooth 4.0.
+IK Multimedia's Bluetooth foot switch is simple, rugged and features two illuminated buttons.
+It sends up/down arrow messages in its default mode, so it works with BandHelper out of the box.
+Our hands-on report is in the support forum.

 The latest iRig MIDI interface includes Lightning, 30-pin and USB cables to connect to all iOS devices and computers, and can also connect to Android devices with an optional cable.

 Roland's mobile MIDI interface is a favorite for Android devices.
 It can also connect to iOS devices with a camera connection kit, or to computers directly through USB.